joand/HackerNews-comments-reader/README.md

 ### Motivation
 I struggle to follow (and understand) discussions below HN's stories.
-There is a lot of "zigzag", expand & reduce involved.
+There is a lot of "zigzag", expand & collapse involved.
 This project is my attempt to ease this process.

 ### Implementation
 - [Official HackerNews API](https://github.com/HackerNews/API)